Fraud and Breach of Contract: Everything You Need to Know

 With that said, a breach of contract can sometimes also have claims of fraud, although the fraud cannot be filed alongside the breach of contract.
 Many times, courts will end up dismissing the fraud claims as duplicative, and instead focus on the breach of contract claims in the case.
 The reasoning behind this being that claims of fraud are essentially implied in the breach of contract; it is largely accepted that there was some sort of misrepresentation in a contract ended up in a breach.

 If you need help with fraud or breach of contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.